idkanametouse/TacticalAscensionMods/Sapphire/README.md

 THIS VERSION OF SAPPHIRE IS UNFINISHED!
 Drop the Sapphire.CSS and the Sapphire.JS aswell as the index.html into the main folder and it should be properly set up.
-Make sure to get rid of the old index, unless you use SapphLib
+Make sure to get rid of the old index, unless you use SapphLib.
+For version 0.8 beta.